 Start at the Beginning

 The entrances and exits of your apartment likely saw a lot of traction over the winter– we’re talking dirty boots, salt, and melting snow.
 Now is the time to get those doormats outside for a good shake, then bring them inside for a vacuum.
 Make sure that the floors or carpeting near the entrances and exits are also shampooed or mopped thoroughly, as there is likely quite a bit of dirt and grime that accumulated near these areas over the long winter.

 This is the season when your windows can be opened for those spring breezes throughout your home– make sure they are spotless.
 Martha Stewart recommends using a rubber-edged squeegee to tackle this project, as they are more effective and can get to those hard-to-reach spots with screw-on attachments.
 Just be sure that you hit the outside and inside of your window for a full deep clean.

 Baseboards and Blinds

 Over the past few months, there’s a good chance that these areas have also picked up a lot of dirt and dust.
 All you need is a slightly damp sponge and all-purpose cleaner (or a gentle wood cleaner if you have hardwood blinds or floors).
-Although this chore might take some time, it makes a world of difference for the overall appearance of your apartment.
+Although this chore might take some time, it makes a world of difference to the overall appearance of your apartment.
 As an added bonus, clearing out all of that dust is better for your health.